 But ‘cold pressed,’ when referring to juice, is very different, and this article will explain what does cold pressed means and how it works.

-As it suggests, it means that the juice has been extracted from the fruits and vegetables by using a lot of pressure.
+Cold pressed means that the juice has been extracted from the fruits and vegetables by using a lot of pressure.
 Imagine a selection of fruits and vegetables being held between a carpenter’s vise, and then turning that handle.
 And not stopping until every last drop of juice comes out.
-That’s what pressing does.
+That’s what cold pressing does.

 Although ‘pressed’ may feel like a new method, it’s been around for thousands of years, most notably to extract the extra virgin olive oil from olives.